TheONLYGod1/FivemServerStatus/README.md

 MANAGE_EMOJIS | Allows management and editing of emojis

 ## How to start/run the bot
+Make sure you are in the directory where the bot files are located before running the following commands!
 Way #1 | Way #2ㅤ
 ------------ | -------------
 1\. `npm i` | 1\. `npm install`